publicdocs/uscode/assets/md/titles/usc05/us/usc/t5/ptIII/sptG/ch83/schIII/m__us_usc_t5_s8344.md

             (B) If the primary service performed by any limited time appointee employed under this subsection is training or mentoring of employees, the hours of that service shall be included in the hours of service performed for purposes of paragraph (3).

-        (7) The authority of the head of an agency under this subsection to waive the application of subsection (a) or (b) shall terminate 5 years after the date of enactment of the National Defense Authorization Act for Fiscal Year 2010.
+        (7) The authority of the head of an agency under this subsection to waive the application of subsection (a) or (b) shall terminate on December 31, 2019.

     (m)